LindsayWray/webserv/README.md

 * The standard port where a server will listen to is 80
 * Index will define the index if none is specified for a directory
+* The root will always be handles like a directory
 * Within error_page you can define custom error pages formatted as:
 > 'nbr'-'space'-'file'-'space'-...;
 * If a serverblock should redirect the return statement can be used as follows: